Useful College Resources Transfers Need to Know About

 Campus advising centers

 Most two- and four-year colleges and universities have an advisement center or at least one academic advisor.
 Visiting with an advisor may prove to be the most important resource at a student’s disposal.
 They can assist with understanding the process for transferring credit from one school to the next, and they can help with understanding which academic program would be best upon transferring schools.
-Students enrolled in community college should not only speak with the academic advisor but also to the specific transfer student coordinator.
+Students enrolled in community college should not only speak with the academic advisor but also with the specific transfer student coordinator.
 Transfer coordinators can contact the enrollment representative at a four-year institution to retrieve application information, request application fee waivers, and learn about the best way to expedite the admission process.

 College fairs